Anthem (novella): Development

 Ayn Rand initially conceived Anthem as a play when she was a teenager living in Soviet Russia.
-After migrating to the United States, Rand didn't think of writing Anthem, but reconsidered after reading a short story in The Saturday Evening Post set in the future.
+After migrating to the United States, Rand did not plan to write Anthem, but she reconsidered after reading a short story in The Saturday Evening Post set in the future.
 Seeing that mainstream magazines would publish speculative fiction, she decided to try submitting Anthem to them.
 She wrote the story in the summer of 1937, while taking a break from research she was doing for her next novel, The Fountainhead.

 Rand's working title was Ego.
 Leonard Peikoff explains the meaning behind this title: "[Rand] is (implicitly) upholding the central principles of her philosophy and of her heroes: reason, values, volition, individualism."
 Thinking that the original title was too blunt, unemotional, and would give away too much of the theme, Rand changed the title to Anthem.
 "The present novel, in Miss Rand's mind, was from the outset an ode to man's ego.
 It was not difficult, therefore, to change the working title: to move from 'ego' to 'ode' or 'anthem', leaving the object celebrated by the ode to be discovered by the reader."

-There are similarities between Anthem and the 1921 novel We by Yevgeny Zamyatin, another author who had lived in communist Russia.
+There are similarities between Anthem and the 1921 novel We by Yevgeny Zamyatin, another author who had lived in Communist Russia.
 These include: